arf20/arftransfer/PROTOCOL.md

 ```
 Each entry is henceforth 324 bytes

 ### 4.5.
-0x04 ACK - Command Acknowledge
+0x04 ELOGIN - Error Incorrect Login
 No data.
-Result of succesful command.
 ### 4.6.
 0x05 EANON - Error Login Required
 No data.
 Triggered by data commands.
 ### 4.7.
-0x06 ELOGIN - Error Incorrect Login
+0x06 ENODIR - Error Directory does not exist
 No data.
 ### 4.8.
-0x07 ENODIR - Error Directory does not exist
+0x07 ENOFILE - Error File does not exist
 No data.
 ### 4.9.
-0x08 ENOFILE - Error File does not exist
+0x08 EACCESS - PError ermission denied
 No data.
 ### 4.10.
-0x09 EACCESS - PError ermission denied
+0x09 ESYS - Generic system error in the server
 No data.
 ### 4.11.
-0x0a ESYS - Generic system error in the server
-No data.
-### 4.12.
-0x0b ENOTIMPL - Error Not Implemented
+0x0a ENOTIMPL - Error Not Implemented

 ## 5. Revision History
 ### 5.1.
 Version 1.0.